 I do not provide these resources for any other reason than the proffered enrichment of my visitors.
 I receive no compensation of any kind from the web sites linked herein.
 (Although I am open to negotiations… Anyone?
 No?
 Okay…)

 Please do not send me requests to link to your web sites on this page.
 I’m sure your content is wonderful and tremendously worthy of appearing here, but I am focusing my energies on the further development of other areas of my web site at the moment.
 Thank you for your understanding.

 With that said, please take a moment to browse the following categories and resources provided.
-You will find information regarding online casinos, legal issues, gambling addiction and other relevant information from expert authorities on each topic.
+You will find information regarding online casino issues, gambling addiction, and other relevant information from expert authorities on each topic.

 Casino Gambling from an Academic Point of View

 University of Akron – Seizing the Deck: A History of Blackjack [PPTX File, requires Microsoft PowerPoint Viewer)

 A group of math students at UA, Ohio wrote this insightful manuscript on the intriguing history of blackjack as part of the Choose Ohio First Scholarship Program.
 It starts with a historic overview of the game, then leads into more strategic fields.
 The study includes the complete rules, a basic introduction to card counting and the team’s own experimental results, as well as an interactive segment to test and cultivate your own card counting abilities.